mikemackintosh/mikemackintosh.github.io/_posts/2011-12-11-syslog-log-remote-hosts-to-seperate-files.md

 # Step 2 - Configuring Sysklogd

 There are two configuration files for sysklogd.
 One is installed at `/etc/syslog.conf`.
 The other, the defaults file, is located at `/etc/default/syslogd`.
 Open these file in your favorite editor.
 First, we are going to edit `/etc/default/syslogd`.

-Edit the file to read as: [bash]SYSLOGD="-r"[/bash] Save.
+Edit the file to read as:

+    SYSLOGD="-r"

+Save.
 Next, let's open up the other file, `/etc/syslog.conf`.
 To add support for a remote host by IP, you can append the following to the end of the file:

-    +10.1.1.1 \*.\* /var/log/firewall.log
+    +10.1.1.1 *.* /var/log/firewall.log

 After you do, touch the file to create it.